SLAM for Visually Impaired People: a Survey: Result

-As expected, most studies adopted SLAM to provide precise localization, which is critical for assistive navigation systems.
+SLAM technology is primarily used to provide precise localization, which is critical for assistive navigation systems.
 Precise localization provides accurate information regarding a user's position in the environment in which the user navigates.
-This accuracy enables the system to offer feedback on obstacles, pathways, and points of interest, thereby allowing the VIB to navigate safely and confidently.
-Real-time assistance also emerged as a key feature, with 12 papers emphasizing its significance.
+This accuracy enables the system to offer feedback on obstacles, pathways, and points of interest, thereby allowing BVI to navigate safely and confidently.
+Real-time assistance has also emerged as the key feature.
 Providing immediate feedback on the environment enables users to travel efficiently and safely, which leads to increased mobility and independence.
-Semantic mapping, highlighted in eight studies, generates maps beyond geometric data.
+Semantic mapping generates maps beyond geometric data.
 Such representations contain not only spatial information but also the semantic meanings of objects and features within the environment.
 This semantic understanding offers a deeper insight into the environment.
 This contextual awareness is particularly beneficial for enhancing navigation accuracy, as it enables navigation systems to make decisions based on semantic context, improving obstacle avoidance, path planning, and overall navigation efficiency.